mehuled/voice-assistant-for-linux/README.md

 **NOTE** : Since the Alexa skill is not published on the Alexa skill store, any other echo device might not understand the *Unclutter my desktop* or *List top files command*.
 However I have provided the code for the AWS Lambda function that serves as the endpoint for this skill in the file `alexaSkillOnLambda.py`.It will give an idea of how the skill actually works.

 **Lambda Function ARN : arn:aws:lambda:us-east-1:372942179917:function:mehulsGirlfriendOnAlexa**

+> I really believe in the accessiblity that voice based assistants like Alexa, Google Assistant etc provide.
+I personally think a lot of cool things are waiting to be built using these.

+***